Christmas Midnight Mass Reflections

 But, through all of this stringent discomfort, you didn't feel put upon and you endured it.
 You felt the exuberance of the Christmas season and the anticipation of everything being right with your world again.
 Everyone around you, whether they were paupers or rich men, extended the good will of the season and no one felt that they were less than anyone else.

-When the Mass ended, usually to Joy to the World being sung, everyone would filter out of the church and go on their way to their homes and another celebration would be over.
+When the Mass ended, usually to Joy to the World being sung, everyone would filter past the life size nativity displayed in one of the entrances and then out of the church to go on your way to your homes and another celebration would be over.

-Not so for my brother and I. We would walk back home and then we would be given eggnog as a treat and if times were good, we might even be given a piece of chocolate candy from the candy maker.
+Not so for my brother and I. We would walk back home and then we would be given eggnog as a treat and if times were good, we might even be given a piece of chocolate candy from a box of chocolates made by the exclusive candy shops.
 Then we were sent to bed so that the adults could do what needed to be done for the awakening surprises in the morning.

-Three years ago, I sat and reflected on all these memories and the ones when my children were growing up saddened by the loss of my youngest son that year.
-Then last year we suffered the loss of my oldest step-daughter just before Christmas.
+Four years ago, I sat and reflected on all these memories and the ones when my children were growing up saddened by the loss of my youngest son that year.
+Then our family suffered the loss of my oldest step-daughter just before Christmas.
 But, even with these terrible tragedies of life, I feel the good will of my fellow participants in this the most holy night of the year, the night when Christ was born.

 © 2012 Laura L Scotty